codedguy4life/codedguy4life/README.md

 My military experience shaped my mindset — discipline, resilience, and execution — which I now apply to coding and problem-solving.

 🔴 **Tech enthusiast** with a **military background**
-💻 Currently learning and building with **HTML, CSS, JavaScript, Git & GitHub**
+💻 Currently learning and building with **HTML, CSS, JavaScript, Node.js, Express, MongoDB, Git & GitHub**
 🪖  Driven by discipline, consistency, and real progress

 ---